kourgeorge/project-origin/README.md

 At each time step, they see their surrounding environment and select an action.
 The creatures can move in the grid, eat, mate and fight.
 Their destiny is controlled by the universe's physics, their genes and intelligence which dictates their actions, interactions and skills.

-In addition to the thrill of developing intelligent creators, project-origin allows you to observe the behavior and destiny of these creatures and maybe learn something about ourselves.
-Answering these questions, by demonstrating how complicated skills can be developed by artificial agents in a simulation would shed some light and take us closer toward understanding the mechanics and the true nature of our intelligence.
-It may even reveal some insights about more abstract nature and skills that animal and humans possess, like socializing, communication and even love.

-To make these ideas more tangible consider the following examples:
-- Assume that the physics of the simulation dictates that two creatures should be in specific place and perform a specific operation simultaneously in order to both get reward, would they learn to do so?
-- If doing an action in a specific age or a specific time cycle of the universe, could result in a great reward, would make them "wait" to this age to do the action?